-- 1. Students must have 3,000 hours of relevant work experience within the last 24 months. - 2.
-Students will have an interview with faculty. - A writing sample on randomly selected topics will be required at the time of the interview.
-(The essay will be evaluated by the APRN faculty) - 4.
-An offer of admission will be valid for 12 months from the start date of the program. - Applicants denied admission will not be eligible to apply to any GCU campus for the same program for the same admission cycle.
+- Students must have 3,000 hours of relevant work experience within the last 24 months. - 2.
+Students will have an interview with faculty. - A writing sample on randomly selected topics will be required.
+The essay will be evaluated by an APRN faculty member. - 4.
+Applicants denied admission may reapply after 180 days.